netsoc/docs/docs/gitops/deployments/apps/webspaces.md

 ## lxd8s

+To attach to an lxd8s node's console, run `kubectl -n webspaces attach -ti lxd8s-<replica>`, where `replica` is a `StatefulSet` replica index.
+This should bring you to a Linux TTY login (you might need to hit return to see it).
+Type `root` to log in; there should be no password.

 ### Resource allocation

 Since each of the nodes in our Kubernetes cluster have different resource allocations, percentage-based sizing is used